ibrazug/kinderseg/README.md

     --age <age> \
     --threads <threads, optional, default=4>
 ```
- IMPORTANT NOTE: --threads used to define the number of threads per hemisphere, it now defines the number of threads in total!
+ IMPORTANT NOTE: --threads is used to define the number of threads in total. not per hemisphere.

 `nifti_data` can be either a directory containing NIfTI files or a single NIfTI file.
 The output will be saved in the `output` directory in a subdirectory named after the input NIfTI file, without the extension.
 Example: